Summary

 viewName RepoOrViewName yes The name of the view or repository.
 RepoOrViewName is a scalar.

-For this returned datatype, you can request the absolute or relative path for the lookup file created and its file name.
-See the table below for much more details:
+For the results, you can request the absolute or relative path for the lookup file created and its file name.
+See the table below for details:

 ParameterTypeRequiredDefaultStabilityDescription